Baking Powder Biscuits are flaky, fluffy, light and ready in 30-minutes

 - Gently mix everything

-- On a floured board pat the biscuit dough into a round that is 3/4″ thick.
+- Pat the biscuit dough gently into a round that is 3/4″ thick with your hands instead of a rolling pin

-- If you don’t have a cutter pat dough into a square and cut into squares or triangles with a sharp knife.
+- If you don’t have a biscuit cutter just pat dough into a square and cut into squares or triangles with a floured sharp knife

 - Press straight down with the cutter and DON’T twist.
 Twisting the cutter seals the dough on the sides and inhibits the rise.